An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

 Figure~\ref{Fig:tree_circular} shows a circular MCC NJ tree built from a Manhattan chemical distance matrix of 14 chemical ratios [X/Fe] and their uncertainties for all the stars in the dataset.
 Coloured bars indicate [Al, Co, Ba, Sr, C/Fe] and $\rm{Z_{max}}$.
 Four stars significantly stand out, namely J080626.72$+$194212.2 (S4), J103037.10$+$224124.4 (S7), J225724.46$+$385951.0 (S11), and J110847.18$+$253047.2 (S17).
 We want to highlight that kinematical properties are not included in the derivation of the branch lengths.

 Two potential outliers, J080626.72$+$194212.2 (S4) and J103037.10$+$224124.4 (S7), are enhanced in Sr ([Sr/Fe]~$\sim1.3$), while having [Ba/Fe]~$\sim0.1$ and $\sim-0.3$, respectively.
-As thoroughly discussed in \citet{Mashonkina17b}, if Ba and Sr were produced by the same nucleosynthetic sources, this would result in [Sr/Ba]~$\sim0$.
-However, the extra production of Sr in these two stars might be explained by their stellar evolutionary phase, since they are horizontal branch stars (see Figure~\ref{Fig:stellar}).
-These stars are not outliers in the kinematical properties nor in other [X/Fe] ratios.
+As already discussed in Section~\ref{sec:dgufd}, the extra production of Sr in these two stars might be explained by their stellar evolutionary phase.
+Hence, these stars are not outliers in the kinematical properties nor in other [X/Fe] ratios.

-The third, J225724.46$+$385951.0 (S11), is a CEMP, as shown in Figures~\ref{Fig:carbon}~and~\ref{Fig:chems}.
-Additionally, it is also Ba-rich ([Ba/Fe]~$\sim+1.4$).
-A sub-class of this group, CEMP-s, possesses enrichment in s-process elements due to the presence, at the current time or in the past, of an asymptotic giant branch (AGB) companion star that contributed, as a donor, to the additional nucleosynthesis \citep{Aoki07}.
-The accreted material would lead to [C/Fe]~$>0.7$, [Ba/Fe]~$+1.0$, and [Ba/Eu]~$>+0.5$ \citep{Beers05,Aoki07}.
+The third outlier, J225724.46$+$385951.0 (S11), is a CEMP-s, as shown in Figures~\ref{Fig:carbon}~and~\ref{Fig:chems}.
 Therefore, this star should not be classified as chemical outlier, given the extra-production of Ba and C in a companion.

 The fourth star, J110847.18$+$253047.2 (S17), appears to have the largest distance from the other stars based on its large branch.
 From Figure~\ref{Fig:kine} and from Figure~\ref{Fig:tree_circular}, this star also has distinct kinematics, \ie $\rm{Z_{max}}\sim10\kpc$ and is not compatible with having a planar orbit.
 We note that only chemical abundances were considered in the distance matrix.
-We therefore argue that this star was formed from a differently evolving ISM than the rest.
 In particular, this star stands out for its low content in Al, K, V, Ba, and Eu and for its high content in Co and Zr when compared to the other stars (black circle in Figure~\ref{Fig:chems}).
-Therefore, J110847.18$+$253047.2 is to be considered a true chemo-dynamical outlier in the sample.
-Assuming that J110847.18$+$253047.2 must have had an ancestral history that differs from the rest, we can use it to root the tree and to analyse the history of the other stars.
+Therefore, J110847.18$+$253047.2 is to be considered the true chemo-dynamical outlier in the sample.
+Assuming that J110847.18$+$253047.2 must have had an ancestral chemical (and dynamical) history that differs from the rest, we can use it to root the tree and to analyse the history of the other stars.